Inhaltsübersicht

 - Gaps in workflows or inadequate process analysis

-These causes can be directly influenced with targeted measures, and the desired improvement can sometimes be achieved quickly after analysis in the case of internal causes.
+These causes can be directly influenced with targeted measures, and the desired improvement can sometimes be achieved quickly after analyzing internal causes.

 External causes